UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 UKCloud will validate that you have signed up to the terms of the HSCN Connection Agreement before connecting you to HSCN.

+### What is UKCloud's ODS code?

+The UKCloud ODS code is 8J561
+All ODS and connection agreements can be found at https://crm.digital.nhs.uk/hscnconnectionagreementsearch/

 ## Migration

 ### How do I migrate my existing UKCloud N3 workload onto HSCN?